 45 grams weight of each will not interfere with your adventure

-Combine 12 channels and 121 privacy codes to secure your conversations
+Combine 16 channels.
+121 privacy codes, and 1963 Privacy Combinations, to secure your conversations

 4Voice-Activated Transmission (VOX)